MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-232-Obtaining-Using-Medical-Information-Connection-Credit-Regulation-FF/section-232.1.md

 (5) *Medical information* means:

-(i) Information or data, whether oral or recorded, in any form or medium, created by or derived from a health care provider or the consumer, that relates to -
+(i) Information or data, whether oral or recorded, in any form or medium, created by or derived from a health care provider or the consumer, that relates to—

 (A) The past, present, or future physical, mental, or behavioral health or condition of an individual;